OSUDS231/assignment-2-aloureirodunch/README.md

 1. Create a separate Python file (`.py`) for each part.
 The filename must match the one specified in the part exactly (e.g., `part1.py`).
 2. Ensure that each program runs without errors.
 If your code fails to execute, a flat 20% penalty will be applied, regardless of the nature of the error.
 3. Your program output must match the expected format shown in the "Example output" of each part.
+4. Use the `input()` function to collect user input.
+Since `input()` always returns a string, you must convert it to the appropriate type before using it in calculations.
+Note that some inputs must be integers (e.g., `days`), while others may contain decimals — make sure to store integer values as `int` and decimal values as `float`.
+5. When prompting for user input, always follow the exact order listed in each task.
-4. Unless stated otherwise, follow these formatting rules for all printed values. **User inputs** should be printed with no unnecessary trailing zeros — use the `g` format specifier in an f-string for this.
-For example, `f"{2.0:g}"` gives `"2"` and `f"{1.50:g}"` gives `"1.5"`. **Computed values** should always be printed rounded to exactly 2 decimal places — use the `round()` function for this.
+6. Unless stated otherwise, **computed values** should always be printed rounded to exactly 2 decimal places — use the `round()` function for this.
 The function works as `round(number, decimal_places)`.
 For example, `round(11.5752, 2)` gives `11.58`.
-5. Use the `input()` function to collect user input.
-Since `input()` always returns a string, you must convert it to the appropriate type before using it in calculations.

 ## Part 1.
 Fixed Daily Compound Growth [25 Points]
 Create a file named `part1.py`.

 You're managing a research greenhouse that monitors the growth of experimental plants.
 Your goal is to project a plant's height after a period of time using a program that models how plants grow under different conditions.
-As a start, we assume the plant grows by a fixed percentage of its current height every day — this is called **daily compound growth**.
+As a start, we assume the plant grows by a fixed percentage of its current height every day — this is called daily compound growth.

 ### Task 1.1 — User Input

 Ask the user to enter the following information.
-You must use the exact variable names listed below, and prompt for them in this exact order:
+You must use the exact variable names listed below, and prompt for them in **this exact order**:

 - `initial_height` — starting height of the plant in cm
 - `daily_growth` — daily growth rate as a decimal (e.g. `0.02` for 2%)